GMC Yukon years to avoid — most common problems

 Last but not least important comes the airbag system fault, a problem that could occur and put the passengers and the driver at risk.
 Safety comes first while driving, and we believe that this issue will be your primary concern of yours when considering Yukon as your potential next vehicle.

 Some of the worst model years for the Yukon are 2002, 2003, and 2007, given the troubles with airbags, engine oil leaks, and automatic transmission problems.
-Out of all the generations, the first gen had the least reported issues, and reliability issues mostly arise with the second and third gen.
+Here’s a list of all the other model years you should avoid due to being unreliable:

 Second-generation GMC Yukon (2003-2006 model years)